What is a Dental Filling?

 A tooth filling is a restoration used to fix a chipped tooth or decayed tooth.
 If a small part of a tooth chips, or if the cavity in a tooth is small, then a tooth filling is often the best way to repair the tooth.
-Tooth fillings are made out of very special plastic materials that are designed to be able to mimic the shape, color, and strength of your tooth.
+Dental fillings are made out of very special plastic materials that are designed to be able to mimic the shape, color, and strength of your tooth.
 However, since they are only plastic they do have limitations.
 The bigger the dental cavity the more likely a crown or an onlay might be in order instead of a tooth filling.

 How is a tooth filling done?

 A dental filling procedure is a way of repairing small chips or small dental cavities.
 The first part of any cavity filling procedure is to get you comfortable.
 Dr. Corpron believes that gentle dental care is critical to helping you get the best dental care and that means taking the right amount of time to get you numb.
 If you are extremely anxious there is also the option of using nitrous, or laughing gas, to help ease you into calmer state of mind.
 After you are comfortable the next step is to carefully remove the tooth decay.
 Once all the decay is removed the tooth is dried and conditioned and then carefully built back up with a natural looking tooth filling material.
 The restoration is then gently sculpted and polished to reproduce the natural shape and beauty of your tooth.
 The type of material used depends on the size of the tooth filling and what part of the tooth is affected.
+If a cusp has been destroyed by the cavity or if the remaining enamel walls are only a millimeter or so thick, then the tooth is at greater risk of fracture and a ceramic onlay, which returns the tooth to its natural strength, is better.

 How long does a tooth filling take?